Gaurang-1402/Drona/README.md

 ## Running ROSGPT

-First, navigate to the root directory of your workspace
+First, navigate to the root directory of your workspace and build the project

 ```
+cd ~/ros_ws
 colcon build --symlink-install
 ```
+Now run each of these commands on new terminals

 ```
 source install/setup.sh